maveniverse/tyr/README.md

 ## Problem 3

+TBD

+## Problem 4

-Maven project received several "performance" related issues and almost all of them involved huge count of dependency management entries going back and forth between Maven and Resolver.
+Maven project received several performance related issues and almost all of them involved huge count of dependency management entries going back and forth between Maven and Resolver.
-We tried to optimize all these, applied some changes, but what if all those massive entries are simply gone?
+We tried to optimize all these, made some improvements, but what if all those massive entries are simply gone, not there?

-With Problem 1 and Problem 2 gone, this problem is solved as well, as Maven, and especially Resolver simply has to "juggle" with way less memory => snappier and safer builds.
+With Problem 1, 2 and 3 gone, this problem is solved as well, as Maven, and especially Resolver simply does not have to "juggle" with huge memory/structs => snappier and safer builds.